A. The lost sheep, the lost coin.

 Then He said: “A certain man had two sons.
 And the younger of them said to his father, ‘Father, give me the portion of goods that falls to me.’
 So he divided to them his livelihood.
 And not many days after, the younger son gathered all together, journeyed to a far country, and there wasted his possessions with prodigal living.
 But when he had spent all, there arose a severe famine in that land, and he began to be in want.
 Then he went and joined himself to a citizen of that country, and he sent him into his fields to feed swine.
 And he would gladly have filled his stomach with the pods that the swine ate, and no one gave him anything.”

 i.
 The father clearly illustrates God’s love.
-His love would allow rebellion and would respect man’s will.
-The father more than knew what would happen to the son, but allowed him to go his course none the less.
+His love allowed rebellion and in some sense respected human will.
+The father knew that the son made a foolish and greedy request, yet allowed him to go his course nonetheless.

 2. (17-19) The lost son’s decision to return to his father.